as6730/Galaga-Rebubbled/README.md

 ### Functionality & MVP

-- [ ] There will be a control modal describing the rules.
+- [x] There will be a control modal describing the rules.
-- [ ] Destroying bubbles of various sizes by shooting them with a harpoon.
+- [x] Destroying bubbles of various sizes by shooting them with a harpoon.
-- [ ] Upon contact with the harpoon, the bubble will split into smaller components until completely destroyed.
+- [x] Upon contact with the laser, the bubble will split into smaller components until completely destroyed.
-- [ ] If the main character is touched by a bouncing bubble, the character loses a life.
+- [x] If the main character is touched by a bouncing bubble, the character loses a life.
-- [ ] Controls on the bottom of the game's window will allow the user to quit the game.

 ### Wireframes